 GASB Statement No. 86 - In May 2017, the GASB issued Statement No. 86, Certain Debt Extinguishment Issues.
 The primary objective of this Statement is to improve consistency in accounting and financial reporting for in-substance defeasance of debt by providing guidance for transactions in which cash and other monetary assets acquired with only existing resources-resources other than the proceeds of refunding debt-are placed in an irrevocable trust for the sole purpose of extinguishing debt.
-This Statement also improves accounting and financial statements for debt that is defeased in substance.
+This Statement also improves accounting and financial reporting for prepaid insurance on debt that is extinguished and notes to financial statements for debt that is defeased in substance.
 The requirements of this Statement are effective for reporting periods beginning after June 15, 2017.
 The Town is evaluating its effect on the financial statements.